 - Tier 3, (ad pos 2)

-3) Have a voice: Ad Messaging Variation
+3) Say Sweet Things: Ad Messaging Variation

 When two or more ads are shared between tiers, showcase message variations.
 Saying the same thing twice is redundant.
 Users should have multiple options to get a seamless online experience.